 “The good news is that our bodies thrive on a conscious plant-based diet, and that this diet is infinitely more compassionate to animals and people and more environmentally sustainable than eating animal foods.”

 VEGAN FOR ALL!

 We try to make our dishes appeal to all tastes and most of our carnivorous friends love dinners at the Beach House (even my Dad, who has gone from a greens hater to Kale’s number one fan).
-You’ll find our recipes are packed with flavour and nutrients and we love a good plate of food, so the portions are always hearty and satisfying.
+You’ll find our recipes nourishing and packed with flavour.
+We love a good plate of food, so the portions are always hearty and satisfying.
 Our food is cooked from the heart, it’s real (good for the) soul food!